ucsdwcsng/radiostream-gnuradio/README.md

 # radiostream-gnuradio

-GNU Radio integration for the RadioStream RFSoC 4x2 FPGA project — a slot-based (5G NR-style, 20 slots per SFN) bridge between a GNU Radio flowgraph and a DPDK app that talks to the FPGA over a 100 Gbps NIC.
+GNU Radio integration for RadioStream RFSoC 4x2 FPGA project; a slot-based (5G NR-style, 20 slots per SFN) bridge between a GNU Radio flowgraph and a DPDK app that talks to the FPGA over a 100 Gbps NIC.